(small galaxy with a few billion stars)

 of a few billion stars at most, and as small as 100 parsecs

-Some more specific terms:
+Additional specific terms:

-- Hobbit Galaxy - small, faint dwarf galaxy.
+- hobbit galaxy - small, faint dwarf galaxy.

-Examples (in Local Group):
+Example dwarf galaxies (in the Local Group):

 David Dunlap Observatory Catalog (DDO)